Who we are and what we do

 Undertake and promote a range of practical projects

-Hire and purchase equipment and resources as necessary
+Hire in and/or purchase equipment and resources as necessary

 Publicise activities and achievements